Health Education Program

 How long is a health education session?

 The length of a session is flexible to suit the group.
-Depending on the topic or topics, sessions usually run for 30 minutes at workplaces and, 1-2 hours in other settings.
-Some groups will organise a whole education program which runs as a series of weekly sessions.
+Depending on the topic or topics, sessions usually take up 1 hour or in some cases up to 2 hours.
+Some groups will organise a whole education program which runs as a series of consecutive weekly sessions.

 Are health education sessions confidential?

-Health education sessions are about learning together in a safe and trusting environment, where women can share stories and hear about general health information.
+Health education sessions are about learning together in a safe and trusting environment, where participants can share stories and hear about general health information.

-Our health educators follow a strict Code of Professional Conduct and will never share your personal information.
-Educators may ask for information about you to help them evaluate the workshop.
-This information might include asking which suburb you live in, how old you are and if you have ever attended a workshop before.
-You do not have to give any information if you don't want to.
+Our health educators follow a strict Code of Professional Conduct and are bound by that code for strict confidentiality.
+Educators may ask for some personal information about you to help them collect necessary demographic date required by our funding body.
+This information might include questions about age range, cultural background, language you speak or similar.
+However, you are not obliged to provide this information if you don’t feel comfortable.

-Everyone who participates is free to choose how much they want to share.
-Through workshops, we learn about issues that are important to migrant women and health challenges that migrant women experience.
+Everyone who participates in our workshops is free to choose how much they want to contribute to discussion.
+Through health education sessions, we learn about issues that are important to migrant women, non-binary and gender diverse people and health challenges that they experience.
 We may talk about these challenges when we advocate about these issues, but we will never identify individual women or their stories without their permission.

 Health educators cannot diagnose conditions or provide medical advice.